 Flossing at least once daily is another activity that is crucial in preventing oral diseases.
-Flossing removes food particles that get stuck between your teeth and are difficult for your tooth brush to reach and remove.
+Flossing removes food particles that get stuck between your teeth and are difficult for your toothbrush to reach and remove.
 Removing these food particles will ensure that food is not rotting between your teeth attracting bacteria that create inflammation, decay, and infections.

 Regular Dental Visits

-To maintain a healthy smile there’s no way around it, you have to visit the dentist regularly to check for any new dental problems, get a thorough teeth and gums cleaning, and receive a flossing and fluoride treatment.
+To maintain a healthy smile there’s no way around it, you have to visit the dentist regularly to check for any new dental problems, get thorough teeth and gums cleaning, and receive flossing and fluoride treatment.
 Regular dental visits ensure that any dental health problems are corrected quickly.
 Good oral health maintenance also improves your overall health.

 Schedule an Appointment with Our Dental Health Experts

 To learn more about preventative dental health or to schedule a dental visit, call us at 915-921-6200, or visit our Contact page to send us a message.
 Our dental health professionals can answer any questions you have about our dental treatments or procedures.
-We can also discuss insurance and financial options we have available to our patients.
+We can also discuss insurance and financing options we have available to our patients.
 We are patiently waiting for your call to help you achieve your best smile!